 Even though estrogen might assist in recovery from exercise when considering muscle damage, it doesn’t have any effect on muscle fiber size.
 In fact, rats supplemented with estrogen actually decreased muscle fiber size (27).
 This could be one of the reasons why we typically see females having smaller muscle fibers than males.
 There’s a few theories as to why this might be the case, but we do know that studies show estrogen to have both antioxidant and anti-inflammatory properties.
 Antioxidants have been shown to negatively affect protein signaling and resistance training adaptations (20) and inflammation has been shown to be important for growth signals following damaging exercise (13) – so reducing inflammation might also impair muscle growth following training.

 Men, on the other hand, have much greater levels of testosterone than women (8).
 I think we’re all pretty familiar with what testosterone can do for muscle size and performance so we’ll just sum that up and say that testosterone is highly associated with muscle mass and strength (18).
 Again, however, testosterone itself does not appear to directly increase muscle force production or contraction velocity (8), but the general increase in muscle size due to testosterone will increase overall force production (30).
+The difference in testosterone between genders is likely a primary culprit responsible for the differences we see in muscle fiber size.

-The combination of estrogen’s effects on muscle size and testosterone’s effects on muscle size are probably two key determinants of why men have larger muscles and are (typically) naturally stronger.
 Other hormonal differences between men and women certainly exist and do play a role in exercise adaptations, especially when considering body composition, but this article is long enough without mentioning those, so let’s move on.

 Differences in Training Recovery